plechi/ScrapeQL/README.md

 #Used tools

  - JSOUP for HTML parsing
- - Scala Parsers for parsing the queries
+ - Scala combination parsers for parsing the queries
+ - Utilities like Guave, Lombok,...